DivyaKarade/OmicLearn/docs/HOW-TO:-Using.md

 Proto Learn has a large variety of options to choose from which are detailed in the [methods wiki](https://github.com/OmicEra/proto_learn/wiki/METHODS).
 The parameters can be selected in the sidebar.

-Moreover, after changing parameters, you are asked to re-run the analysis.
+Moreover, after changing the parameters, you are asked to re-run the analysis.
 Each analysis result will be stored in the [session history](#checking-the-session-history).

 ![Proto Learn SideBar](https://user-images.githubusercontent.com/49681382/95566522-54a5fa80-0a2a-11eb-9502-b11b63ed358e.png)

-_**Figure 4:** Proto Learn Side Bar Options_
+_**Figure 4:** Proto Learn sidebar options_

-## Main Window: Selecting data, define workflow and explore results
+## Main Window: Selecting data, define workflow, and explore results

 ### Data Selection